-Our Cambodian num pang recipe is a recipe for what I have called num pang barang – ‘barang’ means ‘foreigner’ in Khmer.
-Cambodia’s num pang is similar to Vietnamese banh mi – a Vietnamese sandwich or technically a baguette packed with pork, pate and salad.
-My num pang barang makes use of the Christmas turkey leftovers.
+Our Cambodian num pang recipe makes what I called num pang barang – ‘barang’ means ‘foreigner’ in Khmer.
+‘Num pang’ in Khmer like ‘banh mi’ in Vietnamese is ‘bread’ but typically refers to the ubiquitous French-style demi-baguette and a filled baguette at that.
+A typical Cambodian num pang is similar to Vietnamese banh mi – packed with porky goodness, pâté and salad.
+Our num pang barang makes use of holiday turkey leftovers but you could fill it with any leftover roast or rotisserie chicken.

 For those of you who haven’t heard of Cambodia’s num pang, it’s very similar to the better-known Vietnamese banh mi – a Vietnamese sandwich or technically a demi baguette packed with char sui-style pork, pâté, and other porky bits, along with salad.

 Just as the style of Vietnamese banh mi differs by region, city, town, village, and cook, so does the Cambodia num pung recipe – so you’ll see num pang Siem Reap, num pang Phnom Penh, and so on.
+And of course individual cooks get creative, innovating so that their num pang is distinguished from others.

 Someone once asked me which I thought came first – the Cambodian num pang or Vietnamese banh mi.
 The reality is that they probably both came about around the same time.
 It was the French who brought the baguette to both Cambodia and Vietnam, which were part of French Indochina.

 French Indochina was formed in 1887 from Cambodia and the three Vietnamese regions of Tonkin in the north, Annam in what we now know as Central Vietnam, and Cochinchina in the south.
-Laos wasn’t added until 1893.
+Laos was added until 1893.
 The capital of Indochina was initially Saigon then Hanoi and later Dalat before it was moved to Hanoi again.

 Cambodian Num Pang Recipe